Every conversation I had with Richard Berger

 The priceless is unquantifiable; that little leap, obvious if you think about it, is poetry.
 Poetry is compact magic—the perfect running catch, the aria that pierces the heart, the pause and then the gesture that says it all.
 It’s at the core of art at its best.
 Richard was not sentimental about it; he was lucid.
 Speaking about magic, he said, “I think it happens.
 Many of the times, when it exists, it’s not grandiose at all.
 You could think of the attribute of magic as the indelibility of the experience, as something you don’t forget.”
 This formulation, so concise in its way, might easily be passed over, but thinking about its implications would make for a fascinating journey.
 The refrain I was most used to hearing when I mentioned Richard to those who knew him was, “Oh, he’s a genius.”

 In any exchange with Richard, a piece of magic might be tossed off that could be heard nowhere else.
-I often found myself wishing for the bottle that captures lightning.
 It’s not surprising that he was a fine writer.
-Over the years I published three of his pieces: “Pal”1, his poignant account of a relationship with a feral tomcat that’s clearly an analogue for Berger himself; “Elephanta”2, a journal excerpt from his travels in India; “To All Artists Known and Unknown,”3 his touching meditation on the death of a homeless artist.
+Over the years, besides two interviews, I published three of his pieces: "Pal

-It seems to me that Richard’s musical gifts played an integral role in the unpredictable delight of listening to him talk about anything.
-I knew little about his musical side, but I’ve learned that he played several instruments quite well and had a keen appreciation for a wide range of music.
-He was explicit in saying his model for speaking from a podium was the jazz solo.
-And it makes perfect sense to me that he would have a deep feeling for music.
-That sensibility rescued his eloquence from the dry intellectuality one runs across so frequently in academic discourse about art.
+It seems to me that Richard’s musical gifts played an integral role in the unpredictable delight of listening to him talk on any topic.
+I knew little about his musical side, but he played several instruments quite well and had a keen appreciation for a wide range of music.
+His model for speaking—to his classes, or a formal audience—was the jazz musician's solo.
+It always rescued his eloquence from the dry intellectuality so frequently encountered in academic discourses about art.

 Is there a relationship between suffering and depth?
 I suspect there is.
 Something kept me from asking certain kinds of questions with Richard.
 I don’t remember asking him about the physical traumas I dimly knew about.
 In approaching him I had my own insecurities to deal with.
 Like others I’m sure, at first I found him intimidating.
 He projected a forbidding aura of sheer physical presence, and one also sensed that with a thoughtless approach things could go poorly.